gabeoliveira/twilio-studio-gitops/README.md

 Once configured, the Scheduled Promotion workflow runs automatically at the specified time and promotes any flows with changes.
 Monitor the workflow under the **Actions** tab to see promotion results.

+### Required Approvals

+#### How it works

+The `Promote Twilio Studio Flow` workflow supports an optional approval gate using GitHub's native approvals.
+When the `require_approval` input is `true`, GitHub pauses the run and displays a **Review pending deployments** prompt.
+The workflow resumes only after a reviewer approves; a rejection stops the run.

+#### How to set it up

+1. When dispatching the workflow, set the `require_approval` input to `true` to enable the approval gate.
+2. Leave `require_approval` as `false` (the default) if no approval step is needed.

+#### How to use it

+With approval enabled, the workflow pauses and displays a **Review pending deployments** prompt in the Actions run.
+Reviewers approve or reject the run directly in the GitHub UI.
+Once approved, the flow promotion proceeds normally.